Taj Express: History

-Train Info
+Train info

 Route

-The train numbered 12279 goes from Gwalior Junctionto New Delhi railway station, and train number is 12280 goes from New Delhi railway station to Gwalior.
+The train numbered 12279 goes from Gwalior Junction to New Delhi railway station, and train number is 12280 goes from New Delhi railway station to Jhansi.

 Locomotive

 As the whole route is electrified the train is generally hauled by WAP-7 from Ghaziabad for its whole journey.
 But occasionally it is also hauled by WAP-5 from Ghaziabad.